Marc Pierre de Voyer de Paulmy, Count of Argenson: Biography

 On 2 January 1724 d'Argenson was appointed councillor of state.
 He gained the confidence of the regent Philippe, Duke of Orleans, administering his fortune and living with his son until 1737.
 During this period he opened his salon to the philosophers Chaulieu, the Marquis of la Fare and Voltaire, and collaborated in the legislative labours of the chancellor d'Aguesseau.
+He was also a close friend and confidant of the French Queen Marie Leszczyńska.

 In March 1737 d'Argenson was appointed director of the censorship of books, in which post he showed sufficiently liberal views to gain the approval of writers—a rare thing in the reign of Louis XV.
 He only retained this post for a year.
 He became president of the grand council (November 1738), intendant of the généralité of Paris (August 1740), was admitted to the king's council (August 1742).

 In January 1743 d'Argenson was appointed secretary of state for war in succession to Baron de Breteuil.
 As minister for war he had a heavy task; the French armies engaged in the War of the Austrian Succession were disorganized, and the retreat from Prague had produced a disastrous effect.
 After consulting with Marshal Saxe, he began the reform of the new armies.
 To assist recruiting, he revived the old institution of local militias, which, however, did not come up to his expectation.
 In the spring of 1744 three armies were able to resume the offensive in the Netherlands, Germany and Italy, and in the following year France won the Battle of Fontenoy, at which d'Argenson was present.